qixuchen/AutoTest/docker_readme.md

 ## Overview:

-This file contains instructions to use a prepared docker image (self-contained with data, code and all dependencies), to both reproduce our results and to facilitate future research.
+This file contains instructions to use a prepared docker image (self-contained with data, code and all dependencies), to both reproduce our results, and to build on our work for future research.

+Please download our docker image here: https://1drv.ms/f/s!AkvY8ho1gepOjJk29EQYM3h5ahmC_A?e=6lihdc

+Please install docker via the [offical instructions](https://docs.docker.com/engine/install/ubuntu/) and make sure docker services are running.

 This docker image was tested on a Ubuntu 20.04 with 64-core 2.4G CPU and 512G memory.

-Please install docker via the [offical instructions](https://docs.docker.com/engine/install/ubuntu/) and make sure docker services are running.

 ## Start Docker image: